 </nav>

-When processing this code in the template engine,{% if ... %}/{% else %}and{% endif %}These tags themselves will not generate any visible content in the final HTML.
-However, the lines they are in and the line breaks between them and the actual content may be preserved by default, resulting in additional blank lines appearing in the final rendered HTML source code.
+When processing this code in the template engine,{% if ... %}/{% else %}and{% endif %}These tags themselves do not generate any visible content in the final HTML.
+However, the lines they are in and the line breaks between them may be retained by default, resulting in additional blank lines appearing in the final rendered HTML source code:

 <nav>